BMA policy on abortion

 This policy was reaffirmed in 2019.
 To facilitate the debate on this policy, the BMA published a neutral discussion paper 'Decriminalisation of abortion: a discussion paper from the BMA'.
 This paper, and the update to this discussion paper, provides a guide to some of the key legal and ethical issues raised by the debate around decriminalisation.

 The BMA has been clear that decriminalisation does not mean deregulation.
 Abortion is subject to specific regulations and to professional and clinical standards.
 In addition, the professional standards, regulations and criminal and civil laws that apply to all other areas of clinical practice also apply to abortion.
 For example, if abortion is decriminalised, it will continue to be an offence to sell, supply, or make a false representation to procure abortifacients without a valid prescription given by an appropriate practitioner.

 The BMA has published a position paper that explains the organisation’s position on this issue in greater detail.
 In addition, to facilitate better understanding of how abortion will be regulated in the United Kingdom if it were to be decriminalised, the BMA has published the resource 'How will abortion be regulated in the United Kingdom if the criminal sanctions for abortion are removed?'

-The BMA recognises the diversity of opinion amongst its membership on the issue of abortion.
+The BMA recognises the diversity of opinion among its membership on the issue of abortion.
 Although representing members with a wide range of views, the BMA has clear democratic and representative mechanisms for formally establishing policy on such issues, through its RB (representative body).
-Through these procedures, the BMA has repeatedly, since the 1970s, agreed policy statements supporting the Abortion Act as a ‘practical and humane piece of legislation’.

 The law and ethics of abortion: BMA views (updated October 2018)